-Siege of Vicksburg (May 18-July 4, 1863) – Under the command of Union Major General Ulysses S. Grant and Confederate Lieutenant General John C. Pemberton, this prolonged battle is considered as one of the major turning points of the Civil War.
+Siege of Vicksburg (May 18-July 4, 1863) – Under Union Major General Ulysses S. Grant and Confederate Lieutenant General John C. Pemberton, this prolonged battle is considered as one of the major turning points of the Civil War.
 On May 18th Union Major General Ulysses S. Grant and his Army of the Tennessee crossed the Mississippi River and converged on Vicksburg.
 In a series of maneuvers, they drove the Confederate army of Lieutenant General John C. Pemberton into defensive lines surrounding the fortress city.
 Two major assaults, on May 19 and May 22, 1863, against the Confederate fortifications were repulsed with heavy casualties.
-However, when Grant began to besiege the city again on May 25th, the Confederates were beginning to flail.
-With no reinforcements and their supplies dwindling, the Rebels were able to hold out for more than 40 days, but, were finally forced to surrender on July 4, 1863.
+However, when Grant began to besiege the city again on May 25th, the Confederates began to flail.
+With no reinforcements and their supplies dwindling, the Rebels were able to hold out for more than 40 days but were finally forced to surrender on July 4, 1863.

-This action, combined with the capture of Port Hudson, Louisiana five days later, yielded command of the Mississippi River to the Union forces, who would hold it for the rest of the Civil War.
+This action, combined with Port Hudson’s capture, Louisiana five days later, yielded command of the Mississippi River to the Union forces, who would hold it for the rest of the Civil War.
 The Battle of Vicksburg was the culmination of one of the most brilliant military campaigns of the war.
-With the loss of Pemberton’s army and this vital stronghold on the Mississippi River, the Confederacy was effectively split in half.
+With Pemberton’s army’s loss and this vital stronghold on the Mississippi River, the Confederacy was effectively split in half.
 Grant’s successes in the West boosted his reputation, leading ultimately to his appointment as General-in-Chief of the Union armies.
 The victory also cut off communication with Confederate forces in the Trans-Mississippi Department for the remainder of the war.
-Because of the siege and surrender, the city of Vicksburg would not celebrate Independence Day for about eighty years.
-The losses in the battle were large with an estimated 4,825 Union casualties and 32,697 Confederate, 29,495 of whom surrendered.
+Because of the siege and surrender, Vicksburg’s city would not celebrate Independence Day for about 80 years.
+The battle losses were large, with an estimated 4,825 Union casualties and 32,697 Confederate, 29,495 of whom surrendered.
 In addition to his surrendered men, Pemberton turned over to Grant 172 cannons and 50,000 rifles.

 While the Siege of Vicksburg was taking place, three other lesser battles of the campaign took place at Milliken’s Bend, Louisiana on June 7th; Goodrich’s Landing, Louisiana on June 29-30th; and at Helena, Arkansas on July 4th.
-After the surrender of Vicksburg, President Abraham Lincoln famously announced, “The Father of Waters again goes unvexed to the sea.”
-Grant’s full campaign from March through July, 1863 resulted in 10,142 Union and 9,091 Confederate killed and wounded.
+After Vicksburg’s surrender, President Abraham Lincoln famously announced, “The Father of Waters again goes unvexed to the sea.”
+Grant’s full campaign from March through July 1863 resulted in 10,142 Union and 9,091 Confederate killed and wounded.